 Małgosia explained what we were looking for and we showed some of our letters and documents – this one gives the town’s name on the stamp, for example …

-The director got on the phone, and from there he went onto the internet – and within a matter of minutes he had a list of debtors from an old paper – and Kurt and Frieda were on the list!
-Now, while it’s a bit of a pity about the context, it’s not especially surprising that at some point a small businessman would owe somebody money – especially with the extra costs that Jews were often forced to pay in taxes and so on.
+The director got on the phone, and from there he accessed the internet.
+Within a matter of minutes he had a list of debtors from an old newspaper.
+And Kurt and Frieda were on the list!
+Now, while it’s a bit of a pity about the context, it’s not especially surprising that at some point a small business owner would owe somebody money – especially with the extra costs that Jews were often forced to pay in taxes and so on.
 For me, the amazing discovery was the confirmation, finally, that the Frieda referred to in letters was indeed Kurt’s wife.
-We had become increasingly aware this was a possibility, but here at last was the proof.
+We had become increasingly aware this was a possibility, but here at last was proof.
 Of such happy (and surprising) moments is family research sometimes made up!

 Then another member of the museum staff came in to see if she could help.
-She took one look at a photograph of little Ilse Bloch on her bike in front of a building, and she instantly knew which building it was (it stands next to the site of the main synagogue – shown in photographs of the synagogue that may be found at the bottom of this page).
-The building had been a large school on one of the town’s main squares.
+She took one look at a photograph of little Ilse Bloch on her bike in front of a building, and she knew which building it was.
+It stands next to the site of where the main synagogue used to be – and can be seen in photographs of the synagogue shown at the bottom of this page.
+The building had been a large school on the town’s main square.

-Meanwhile, the document that the director had found online also provided an address for Kurt and Frieda (Plesserstrasse 17), which gave us yet more useful information, so now we could go and see if the building still existed.
-They also suggested that we try an archive in the town, and a primary school, which they believed held some old records.
+Meanwhile, the document that the director had found online also provided an address for Kurt and Frieda (Plesserstrasse 17), which gave us further useful information, so now we could go and see if the building still existed.
+They also suggested that we try an archive in the town, and a primary school, which they believed retained some old records.

-One very interesting item that the historian showed us was the original street sign from the road on which Kurt lived – which they had on a mock up of a Jewish shop front among the exhibits.
+One interesting item that the historian showed us was the original street sign from the road on which Kurt lived, placed on a mock-up of a Jewish shop front among the exhibits.

 Our historian guide also showed us some rooms they had constructed, showing typical Silesian home interiors from the era we are interested in.

-Finally, our guide showed us a photograph she has on her computer of an old synagogue (number ‘one’ – see the final section, on Mysłowice synagogues, below).
+Finally, our guide showed us a photograph she has on her computer of an old synagogue (number ‘one’ – see the final section of this page, on Mysłowice synagogues, below).

 Mysłowice town centre

 We parked the car in the centre of Mysłowice and walked to see our newly discovered sites.
-This was clearly a fairly wealthy town in its industrial heyday.
-It is still well worth a visit to see the traces of its past in the buildings and streets.
-We also found it was more than worth the visit for the many warm, welcoming and helpful people we encountered.
+This was clearly an affluent town in its industrial heyday.
+It is still worth a visit to see the traces of its past in the buildings and streets.
+We also found it was more than worth the visit for the many warm, welcoming, and helpful people we encountered.